benlfoster/benlfoster.github.io/_pages/cv.md

 Service and leadership
 ======
 * Active mentor in the Physics Directed Reading Program at UC Berkeley.
-  *Mentored 4 students through semester long program reading textbooks and papers on nonlinear and fluid dynamics.
+  * Mentored 4 students through semester long program reading textbooks and papers on nonlinear and fluid dynamics.
+* Pi2 Program Mentor
+  * Co-Mentor to 2 undergraduate students through a summer research program which required them to write a proposal, perform research, and write a capstone paper summarizing their results.